algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport7.md

 <h5>Program</h5>

-We worked hard develloping the CALL, JUMP and RETURN instructions and we added a debbuging instruction.
+We worked hardly on developing the CALL, JUMP, and RETURN instructions, and we incorporated a debugging instruction.

 ![Alt text](/documents/management/image/Dev9.png)